department-of-veterans-affairs/vets-website/_disability/3-conditions.md

 - You became ill or were injured while you were in the military
 - You had an illness or injury before you were in the military, but activities, injury or illness during your service made your condition worse.
-- A VA doctor finds you are at least 10% disabled.

 #### Who is covered: